 Even though it’s still early spring, I’ve had the biggest craving for all things lemon so I decided to make a classic roll-out sugar cookie, but for lemon lovers!
 This classic lemon sugar cookie has a sweet buttery taste with a strong, but not overwhelming lemon flavor.
 These soft cookies have very minimal to no spread and do not rise, so they are great for decorating with royal icing!
 However, they really don’t even need anything other than a drizzle of glaze to be delicious.

 I have always been a huge fan of sugar cookies, admittedly because I do LOVE decorating cookies, so it’s imperative to have a classic sugar cookie recipe on hand.
 However, after making the same rollout recipe over and over (even though I do love it), it does get tiresome.
 I’ve decided to work on some fun variations of cut-out cookies, enter these lemon cookies!
-They are the perfect cookies for all of your cookie decorating needs (or even for Christmas Sugar cookies)!
+They are the perfect cookies for all of your cookie decorating needs (or even for Christmas Sugar cookies).

 Disclaimer: This post may contain affiliate links, meaning I may get a small commission if you decide to make a purchase through my links at no cost to you.